 Does Medicare Cover Cancer Medications?

-Part B covers some cancer medications, but others are not covered unless you have a Part D prescription drug plan.
-Cancer drugs can be extremely expensive.
+Part B covers some cancer medications, but others are not included unless you have a Part D prescription drug plan.
+Cancer drugs can be costly.
 This means that Medicare prescription drug coverage is an essential part of your cancer protection strategy.

 Part B covers 80% of the cost of intravenous cancer treatment and anti-nausea drugs.
-It also covers oral versions of these drugs if your doctor could have given you an intravenous dose but decided to give you a pill instead, and the pill is taken within 48 hours of your cancer treatment.
+It also includes oral versions of these drugs if your doctor could have given you an intravenous dose but decided to provide you with a pill instead, and the medicine is taken within 48 hours of your cancer treatment.

-Part D covers cancer drugs that are not covered by Part B, including anti-nausea drugs that are only available in pill form, injections that you give yourself, and drugs designed to prevent cancer from recurring.
+Part D covers cancer drugs that are not covered by Part B, including anti-nausea medications that are only available in pill form, injections that you give yourself, and medicines designed to prevent cancer from recurring.